MDCservice/EsPiFF/README.md

 For applications, where the Raspberry Pi 4 is not robust enough, or take too much power, you can consider the EsPiFF as an option.
 The EsPiFF (V2) brings
  - ESP32-WROVER with dual core, 8MB PSRAM, 16 MB Flash
- - Ethernet wired and Wifi
+ - Ethernet wired and Wifi (Wifi need an external antenna with an uFL connector)
  - SD-card for data storage
  - up to 3 UARTs
  - an USB-C connector for power supply up to 5V, 3A